NodeScriptLang/guides/src/guide/tutorial.md

 # Tutorial

-This 10 minutes tutorial will teach the fundamentals of NodeScript.
+This 10 minutes tutorial will teach you the fundamentals of NodeScript.

 You don't even need a NodeScript account — just scroll to the section of interest and tinker with the graph.
 Your changes won't be saved, and you can always refresh the page to start all over.